cpliakas/php-project-starter/README.md

   * Travis CI: Follow steps one and two of the [Getting Started](http://about.travis-ci.org/docs/user/getting-started/#Step-one%3A-Sign-in) documentation
   * Coveralls: Follow the [Getting Started](https://coveralls.io/docs) documentation

+Run `vendor/bin/php-project --help` to see all options supported by the command line tool.

 ## Manually Starting From The Template

 * Initialize your new project's repository: